 What is tinnitus?

-Tinnitus is a sound heard inside your ears but not generated by any external sound.
-Many people experience tinnitus – most typically, ringing in the ears, although other sounds are also heard – at some point in their lives.
-Most people will have tinnitus at one stage or another.
-And, for most of these, tinnitus is temporary.
-About 2 or 3% however suffer from tinnitus so badly that it has a serious effect on their ability to enjoy their lives.
+Tinnitus is a sound heard in your ears which isn’t generated by any external sound.
+Many people experience tinnitus at some point in their lives.
+Usually it’s ringing in the ears, although other sounds are also heard.
+And, for most people, fortunately tinnitus is temporary.
+However about 2 or 3% suffer from tinnitus badly.
+It has a serious effect on their ability to enjoy their lives.

-Tinnitus is often first noticeable after you have been exposed to loud noise – at work, at a concert, or hearing a firework go off close by.
+Tinnitus is often first noticeable after you’ve been exposed to loud noise.
+This could be at work, a concert, or hearing a firework go off.
 Temporary tinnitus following loud noise usually lasts from 24 hours to a week or so.
 Everyone experiences tinnitus differently.
 For some it’s constant, for some it comes and goes.
-The noise which is heard is described by tinnitus sufferers in different ways – ears ringing, roaring, buzzing, hissing, whistling, or like the noise which crickets make.
-Some people also experience a loss of balance.
+The noise you hear is described in different ways.
+These include ears ringing, roaring, buzzing, hissing, whistling, or like the noise which crickets make.
+You may also experience a loss of balance.

 Some of our response to tinnitus is emotional

 We hear noise around us all the time.
 The brain sorts these into order.
 If you’re watching TV your brain will filter out other sounds.
 You can easily ignore the hoover upstairs or someone mowing the lawn next door.
 These aren’t important, so you don’t listen.
 But YOU tell yourself which sounds are important.
 You respond more if the doorbell rings at 3am than in the day, because it’s worrying.